Amazeryogo/surf-exel/README.md

 ## Updates:
-to make a new line , please hit an enter , commit /n to create a new line
+to make a new line , please hit an enter , commit /n to create a new line <br/>
+ps :- you do not need to do this from v3.0 onwards